 So let's talk about the filling.
 It appears to be a regular Oreo creme filling with teensy bits of crushed Oreo cookies mixed right in.
 I took a little bite of the creme by itself and found that it tastes exactly like it looks - regular Oreo filling with teensy bits of crushed Oreo cookies.
 I re-assembled the cookie and took a bite of the whole thing and got nothin' except the expected taste of an original Oreo.

-Try as I did to find something new or interesting about Cookies & Creme Oreo, I have to say that these are a product of packaging and marketing and nothing more.
+Try as I did to find something new or interesting about Cookies & Creme Oreo, I have to say that these are a product of packaging and marketing and nothing more so congrats to the food marketing agency in charge of launching this product.
 Since they are also being packaged in the smaller containers typical of the limited edition flavor, I see no reason to not buy the larger package of regular ole Oreos.

 But don't despair, fellow Oreo fans, for there is hope!
 I have a package of the new Key Lime Pie Oreos sitting in my pantry right now and I'm excited to talk about that one in a post next week.
 Stay tuned!